daleyu/dotfiles/docs/guides/fish.md

 brew install fish
 ```

+- check the utils on the script to make fish default shell.

 I don't use omf because it is so bloated and honestly doesn't fit my needs.
 - Download fisher
 ```